Adapted from Pie it Forward, by Gesine Bullock-Prado

 Sanding sugar or turbinado sugar for sprinkling

-Divide the dough into halves and return one piece to the refrigerator.
-Roll the remaining half into a circle approximately 11 inches in diameter, use it to line a 9-inch pie plate*, and chill it while you make the filling.
+If making your own dough, divide into halves and return one piece to the refrigerator.
+Roll the remaining half into a circle approximately 11 inches in diameter.
+Use it to line a 9-inch pie plate*, and chill it while you make the filling.

 Sift together the sugar, cornstarch, vanilla, nutmeg, and salt.
 Gently stir the sugar mixture into the blueberries to coat them evenly.